 creating a sense of inclusion

-It's widely accepted that the right cultural fit is critical for Australians when looking to join a company or considering a career move.
-In line with this, our research showed that almost two thirds of Australians feel the greatest sense of inclusion when an employer offers flexible work options.
+It's widely accepted that the right cultural fit is critical for Australians when looking to join a company or consider a career move.
+In line with this, our research showed that almost two-thirds of Australians feel the greatest sense of inclusion when an employer offers flexible work options.
 This is something that clearly really matters to Australians.

 The onus is on employers to deliver clear and defined employee value propositions and create career paths for staff, not just job roles to fill quotas.

 You may attract people to your business, but you won’t be able to keep them if you can’t champion organisation-wide acceptance of flexible work choices.
 Employees need to feel empowered and supported to manage both work and life commitments while celebrating niche skill sets - the more diverse the better.

 This extends to flexibility in the actual job skills required for a role, exposure to other parts of the business as well as the more traditional senses of flexible hours and work location.